Yūya Kubo (footballer): International career

 On 23 March 2017, he scored one goal and gave one assist in 0–2 win over UAE in 2018 FIFA World Cup qualification.
 It was his first goal in his third game for Japan.

 On 28 March 2017, he scored one goal and added two assists in a 4–0 victory over Thailand in 2018 FIFA World Cup qualification.

+Style of play

+A versatile player, Kubo has been deployed as a forward, namely as a second striker, but has also appeared as a defensive midfielder and as a winger.
+Described as very comfortable on the ball, Kubo has also been lauded for his work rate and ability to maneuver though tight spaces.